na2na8/KorPatBART/README.md

-# KorPatBART
-KorPatBART: A Korean Patent Pre-trained Model for Generating Text from Patent Documents with BART
+# KorPatBART: A Korean Patent Pre-trained Model for Generating Text from Patent Documents with BART